rgcgithub/regenie/docs/docs/overview.md

 \lambda_i(t) = \lambda_0(t) \exp(\mu_i + w_{i, LOCO} + g_i \beta)
 $$

-We test the null hypothesis $H_0: \beta = 0$ using the score test.
+We test the null hypothesis $H_0: \beta = 0$ using a score test.
 When the event rate is low, the standard score test doesn't control Type I error well at rare genetic markers.
 To reduce the bias and achieve a more robust test, regenie uses Firth correction[@heinze2001solution] when the p-value from the standard score test is below a threshold (default 0.05).

 The firth correction provides a well-calibrated test, but comes with a computational cost.
 To mitigate this burden in Cox regression, we include a fast approximate test, which gives results very similar to the exact Firth test.